abajwa-hw/security-workshops/Setup-ranger-23.md

 /opt/solr/ranger_audit_server/scripts/start_solr.sh
 ```

+- Solr UI should be available at http://sandbox.hortonworks.com:6083/solr/#/ranger_audits
+- An Empty Banana dashboard should be available at http://sandbox.hortonworks.com:6083/banana

 ##### Install & Configure Ranger using Ambari

 - Start the Ranger install by navigating to below link in Ambari